rjhere/Movie-Recommendations/README.md

 Recommending movies using Collaborative filtering method.

 Data of users, movies and information of user's preferences using the measures of movie genres and ratings.

-Used Graphlab to create recommendations
+Used Graphlab to work with the movie-lens data.